Women Lawmakers Are Pissed About Trump’s Sexist Face-Lift Comment

 New York Democrat Nita Lowey mentioned the tweets on the House floor, calling them “heinous and vile comments about the looks and intelligence of a prominent woman.”

-Kansas Representative Lynn Jenkins (who in January announced she’ll retire in 2018) was one of the first to tweet back at Trump:
+Kansas representative Lynn Jenkins (who in January announced she’ll retire in 2018) was one of the first to tweet back at Trump:

 Senator Dianne Feinstein echoed her on CNN: